lydell/run-pty/README.md

 ## Shell scripting

-Let’s say you run `run-pty % npm run $command` on the command line.
-If the `command` variable is set to `frontend`, the command actually executed is `run-pty % npm run frontend` – run-pty receives `["%", "npm", "run", "frontend"]` as arguments (and has no idea that `frontend` came from a variable initially).
+Let’s say you run `run-pty % node --run $command` on the command line.
+If the `command` variable is set to `frontend`, the command actually executed is `run-pty % node --run frontend` – run-pty receives `["%", "node", "--run", "frontend"]` as arguments (and has no idea that `frontend` came from a variable initially).
 This is all thanks to your shell – which is assumed to be a bash-like shell here; the syntax for Windows’ `cmd.exe` would be different, for example.

-If you try to put that in a [JSON file](#advanced-mode) as `"command": ["npm", "run", "$command"]`, run-pty is going to try to execute `npm` with the literal strings `run` and `$command`, so `npm` receives `["run", "$command"]` as arguments.
+If you try to put that in a [JSON file](#advanced-mode) as `"command": ["node", "--run", "$command"]`, run-pty is going to try to execute `node` with the literal strings `--run` and `$command`, so `node` receives `["--run", "$command"]` as arguments.
 There’s no shell in play here.

 Another example: Let’s say you wanted a command to first run `npm install` and then run `npm start` to start a server or something.
 If you run `run-pty % npm install && npm start` from the command line, it actually means “first run `run-pty % npm install` and once that’s done (and succeeded), run `npm start`”, which is not what you wanted.
 You might try to fix that by using escapes: `run-pty % npm install \&\& npm start`.
 However, run-pty is then going to execute `npm` with `["install", "&&", "npm", "start"]` as arguments.
 There’s no shell in play here either.

 run-pty only executes programs with an array of literal strings as arguments.

-If you want a shell, you could do something like this: `run-pty % bash -c 'npm install && npm start'` or `"command": ["bash", "-c", "npm run \"$command\""]`.
+If you want a shell, you could do something like this: `run-pty % bash -c 'npm install && npm start'` or `"command": ["bash", "-c", "node --run \"$command\""]`.
 You can also put that in a file, like `my-script.bash`, and use `run-pty % ./my-script.bash` or `"command": ["./my-script.bash"]`.
 If you need cross-platform support (or get tired of bash), you could instead use `run-pty % node my-script.js` or `"command": ["node", "my-script.js"]`.

 ## Credits